TheSmallBlue/VoiceMaker/README.md

 Save and run ``VoiceMaker.py``.
 It will take a while.
 Like, a LONG while.

 Once the script ends, launch your game and enjoy!

+#To-Do's

+If you wanna help out, look no further!

+*Once all the voices have been created, it'd be nice to have some sort of check to make sure that all voices are there, since 15.ai's servers like to return a 502 error from time to time